 The Badass Personalities of People Who Like Being Alone

-Four studies shatter stereotypes of people who like to be alone
+Four studies shatter stereotypes of people who like to be alone.

 There are people who like being alone, maybe even love it.
 What do you think they are like?
-Does your mind immediately leap to the misanthrope or the dreaded loner hiding away somewhere plotting his next murder?
+Does your mind immediately leap to the misanthrope or the dreaded loner hiding away somewhere, plotting his next murder?
 As Anneli Rufus told us in her wonderful Party of One: The Loners’ Manifesto, those stereotypes don’t capture real loners.
 True loners are people who embrace their alone time.
 Those who lash out are typically alone against their will.
 They want to be included.
 They want to be loved by the objects of their desire.
 But they’ve been excluded and rejected instead.
-That exclusion and rejection (among other things) fuels their hostility and rage.
+That exclusion and rejection (among other things) fuel their hostility and rage.

 What’s the truth about people who like being alone?
 Thanks to some newly developed scales for measuring attitudes toward being alone, we now have research-based answers.

 First, though, we need to understand what it means to like being alone.
 One sense of “alone” refers to spending time alone.
 The “Desire for Being Alone” scale, developed by Birk Hagemeyer and his colleagues, measures that.